Working with universal monitors#

 - How do I use universal monitors?

-You can control which universal monitors are active in two ways:
+You can manage universal monitors in the following ways:

-Enable or disable them globally from the Administration page of the root workspace.
+Globally - Enable or disable universal monitors for all datastreams in the Administration page of the root workspace.

-Customize settings for specific datastreams, overriding the global configuration.
+Individually - Customize settings for a specific datastream, which will override the global configuration.

 This flexibility allows you to apply monitors selectively across your data pipeline.
-For example, you might enable volume monitoring globally but disable it for datastreams where data volume naturally fluctuates.
+For example, you might enable volume monitoring globally but disable it for a datastream where data volume naturally fluctuates.

 Universal monitor types#